euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 - Two environments
 	- Standard.
 Simpler experience and fine-grained auto-scale
 		- Free daily quota for some services
+		- SDK for main languages and test locally and deploy
+		- App runs in a runtime.
+E
 	- Flexible
 - Automatically scales app in response to the traffic
 - Provides